-- will have an opportunity to re-sit a Redemption test or task as set by the teacher to gain a satisfactory result for the outcome - This task may be the original task once again, only the parts where the student did not demonstrate the required level of understanding or a new task that requires the student to demonstrate the specific key knowledge and skills related to that outcome. - will keep their original numerical mark from the initial assessment task, with students now attempting to gain an 'S' for the Outcome in their second effort - must complete the redemption task (organised through the Senior School) within one week of the student being made aware of an 'N' result for a task - can re-attempt an assessment task once through the redemption process - can apply to appeal an unsuccessful redemption task through application (please see the Head of Senior School for more information).
-Appeals will be considered by the Senior School Team who may allow a student a further opportunity to attempt to demonstrate the required knowledge and redeem the outcome.
-The Senior School Team will inform both the student and relevant teacher on the outcome of the appeal
+- will have an opportunity to complete a Resit task as set by the teacher to gain a satisfactory result for the outcome.
+Resit tasks may be either: - a. the original task.
+This should only include the parts where the student did not demonstrate the required level of understanding - b. a new task that requires the student to demonstrate the specific key knowledge and skills related to that outcome - will keep their original letter/numerical grade from the initial assessment task, with students now attempting to gain an 'S' for the Outcome in their second effort - must complete the Resit task within one week of the student being made aware of a 'UG' result for a task - will be able to attempt only one Resit task per outcome can apply to appeal an unsuccessful Resit task through application (please see the Head of Senior School for more information).
+Appeals will be considered by the VCE Sub-School Team who may allow a student a further opportunity to attempt to demonstrate the required knowledge and redeem the outcome.
+The Senior Sub-School Team will inform both the student and relevant teacher on the outcome of the appeal

-If any Outcome is not completed satisfactorily by a student, then the result for that Outcome and the Unit will be an 'N'.
+If any Outcome is not satisfactorily completed by a student, then the result for that Outcome and the Unit will be an 'N'.